miurahr/py7zr/docs/py7zr.rst

     Return a ArchiveInfo object.

+.. method:: SevenZipFile.test()

+   Read all the archive file and check a packed CRC.
+   Return True if there is no bad file, otherwise return False.

-.. method:: SevenZipFile.testzip()
+-.. method:: SevenZipFile.testzip()

-   Read all the files in the archive and check their CRC's and file headers.
+    Read all the files in the archive and check their CRCs.
-   Return the name of the first bad file, or else return ``None``. [#f3]_
+    Return the name of the first bad file, or else return ``None``.

 .. method:: SevenZipFile.write(filename, arcname=None)